CeeEssGee/applyance/ZCourtney.md

     Font - Agency
     Add alt's for images: alt={'Photo of ' + applyance.makeModel}
-After adding a new applyance, stay on that applyance details page
+After adding a new applyance, stay on that applyance details page Logic on picture for not submitting an incomplete form

 <!-- CLOUDINARY -->
 Incomplete - was able to get the upload button to render and could upload photos, but that was it